GimmeMahHamburger/Compilers/Syntax.md

 Classes can be instantiated from nothing, but may contain garbage data.
 Default "constructors" are the user's problem.

+Class data and methods are accessed with '.'
+I'll change it if it's deemed too similar to the mountains of languages which have laid claim to the notation.

 Otherwise, again, no need to innovate.
 If I try to be "clever" with something as primitive as a struct I will just look silly.
 ## Comments
 ~ = Single line comment, goes until \\n